Honors Capstone Project

 What makes this issue so important is that it is a dispute between two very close political allies.
 The United States and Europe have so much in common both politically and culturally, and yet the issue of GMOs remains divisive.
 This case provides much support for the liberal theory because rather than going to war with one another, as many conflicts have been resolved throughout history, the two regions sought out a neutral third party to provide a solution.

 Delude, Sarah A., "The Food Fight between the United States and Europe: Why GMOs Divide the West" (2006).
-Syracuse University Honors Program Capstone Projects.
+Honors Capstone Projects - All.
 654.